Goffaux-Lab/freesurfer_bash_scripts/README.md

 must be a better way...

 #### screenshots.sh
-Make high quality publication quality images of brain surface maps.
+Make publication quality images of brain surface maps.
 For this to work, you can't use the machine while it's doing the work (and each image takes about 30 secs to make):